rapidsai/cudf/docs/source/10min.rst

 Selection by Label
 ~~~~~~~~~~~~~~~~~~~~~

+Select rows from index 2 to index 5 from columns 'a' and 'b'.

 .. ipython:: python

-    # get rows from index 2 to index 5 from 'a' and 'b' columns.
     print(df.loc[2:5, ['a', 'b']])